Skip to main content

 You don't need to share everything.
 Some reflections are private.
 But having someone who knows your goals makes you more likely to achieve them.

-Connect to Goal-Setting
+What is Connect to Goal-Setting?

 Your annual review should directly inform your goals for next year.
 Every lesson learned should connect to a change you're making—consider using SMART goals to make your intentions concrete.
 Every failure pattern should connect to a new system you're implementing.